Williamson joins the Pitt basketball coaching staff after spending the last two seasons at UMass.

-Former University of Pittsburgh star and retired No. 20 jersey honoree Brandin Knight begins his fifth year as an assistant basketball coach at Pitt.
-In his seventh total season on Pitt Head Coach Jamie Dixon's staff, Knight is responsible for recruiting student-athletes, scouting opponents, game preparation and on-floor coaching.
+Former University of Pittsburgh star and retired No. 20 jersey honoree Brandin Knight begins his seventh year as an assistant coach at Pitt.
+In his ninth total season on Pitt Head Coach Jamie Dixon's staff, Knight is responsible for recruiting student-athletes, scouting opponents, game preparation and on-floor coaching.

 "Brandin has always been a tremendous asset for our program," Dixon said.
 "As a player, Brandin proved to be an exceptional leader and a coach on the floor.
 Through the years, he has developed into an outstanding basketball coach.
 He has been a terrific role model for our players and was instrumental in turning our program around.
 In addition, he has always remained loyal to Pitt."

 Following his Pitt career, Knight played two seasons with the NBDL's Asheville Altitude.
 He helped lead the Altitude to back-to-back league titles in both 2003-04 and 2004-05.
 In 2005, he signed a contract with the NBA's Houston Rockets, but suffered a knee injury two weeks later.
 Knight spent the following two years in Pittsburgh rehabbing the injury.
-During that span, Knight coached several AAU teams, including a squad that captured the Under-16 Pittsburgh Jamfest title in 2006.
+During that span, Knight got involved with coaching.
+He coached several AAU teams, including a squad that captured the Under-16 Pittsburgh Jamfest title in 2006.

 Knight joined Dixon's staff in 2006-07 as its Program Assistant/Video Coordinator and served the 2007-08 season as Director of Men's Basketball Operations.